 Hypallage for Violin, B–flat clarinet, piano

 Written according to the required specifications of the 2015 Rapido!
-Composition Contest, Hypallage is a set of five variations on an original theme.
+Composition Contest (in which the piece advanced to the semi–final round), Hypallage is a set of five variations on an original theme.
 The theme, consisting of a single long melodic strand, is presented in a sprightly minimalist texture...